x1a/vagrant-devbox/README.md

 Installed software:

-* PHP-7.0
+* PHP-7.2
     * curl
     * intl
     * mbstring
-    * mcrypt
     * imagick
     * apcu
     * xdebug
 * Nginx
 * Mysql
-* Nodejs-6.X, NPM
+* Nodejs-9.X, NPM
-* Git, Subversion, screen, mc
+* Git, Subversion, mc
 * GoLang

 ## Installation
-* Change box IP in Vagrantfile if necessary
+* Change your box IP in Vagrantfile if necessary
 * Add hostname devbox.vmdev.com to your hosts file
 * vagrant up
-* Open devbox.vmdev.com in browser
+* Open devbox.vmdev.com in a browser

 ## More options
 You can add more stuff before first vagrant up to setup your environment (executed once)